Addressing being overweight with kids can be difficult! We’ve got answers to help your kid with healthy eating and good nutrition.

 Kids’ appetites vary day to day, and parents often worry if their child is getting too much or not enough.
 For some kids, their appetite can leave you feeling like a waiter, chef, and busboy without a break.
 We know it can be overwhelming as a mom when it comes to parenting food!
 We caught up with nutrition experts to get their tried and tested advice on snacking, appetites, and excess weight.

-For parents who have one child who is overweight and one who is at a healthy weight, feeding time can be tricky.
+Q: For parents who have one child who is overweight and one who is at a healthy weight, feeding time can be tricky.
 It’s important not to single out the overweight child or make them feel self-conscious, ashamed, or pressured to lose weight.
 But how?
-Beth Warren, Registered Dietitian Nutrition has it covered:
+Beth Warren, Registered Dietitian Nutritionist has it covered:

 Warren: It’s important to get the whole family on board and not solely advise the overweight child to eat healthily.
 This strategy is critical to the self-esteem of the child and his/her motivation to eat healthy.
 It helps to have an encouraging support system.
 I advise caregivers to treat all family members equally when it comes to the meals and snacks being offered.

 When counseling a child who is overweight, I remind them that the way they are eating is the way everyone is supposed to be eating.
 What one person looks like on the outside has nothing to do with what they are supposed to be eating on the inside.
 Everyone needs to be healthy; eating a balanced diet is simply something we all need to do.
 The way they are feeding themselves is giving them what they need to grow up and be big and strong.
 I ask what foods they enjoy eating and then remind them that all foods can be part of a healthy diet and that it’s just a matter of how much at one time and how often they are eating them.
 I focus on the positives of all the foods they can eat and which they can eat more of, instead of focusing on negatives and restricting, which doesn’t help maintain a healthy weight in the long run.